stansidel/ssidelnikov.github.io/source/_posts/2012-06-15-first-android-app.markdown

 date: 2012-06-15 11:36
 comments: true
 categories:
-published: false
+published: true
 ---

 I've finished a beta of my first Android app for internal use, a front office system for the Cafe owned by our company.
-It has 6 thousands of lines of code, I've spent 170 hours of immidiate development for it.
+It has 6 thousands lines of code, I've spent 170 hours for immidiate development of it.

 <!--more-->